meet the team

 Los Alamos, NM

-Los Alamos HS
+Los Alamos High School

 playing violin, writing, hiking/exploring, driving with angst, programming, reading Nietzsche & Sartre & Kierkegaard, making movies, listening to music, watching TV & movies

 Science Bowl, Orchestra, Speech & Debate, National Honor Society, Bollywood Dance Club

 USACO Finalist (2012 - 2013), MOSP (2013), SPARC (2013 - 2014), USAMTS Gold Medal (2012), National Science Bowl (2012 - 2014), National Who Wants to be a Mathematician (2013, 3rd place), USAMO (2011 - 2014), USAPhO Semifinalist (2011 - 2014)

 I've always been inspired by discovery.
 I live in Los Alamos, New Mexico, where during World War II, some of the greatest scientific minds in the world came together and built the atomic bombs in the secretive Manhattan Project.
 Now, it's called Los Alamos, a small enclave of about 10,000 people nestled around a national lab.
 It is a place of unique perspective and quirky pleasures - it is a monthly classical concert among countless PhDs and a Halloween in a science museum being taught about cryogenics.

 Science and discovery have always been enthralling.
 From a young age, I've always been inspired of the profound implications of scientific discovery, from the discovery of special relativity to the invention of the transistor.
 Even now I don't fully comprehend the revolutionary consequences of every discovery, but I do understand that through science, I am uniquely empowered with the ability to profoundly change the world, and that has always taken my breath away.